 Looking for a Discharge of Mechanic’s Lien Bond?

-How Does a Discharge of Mechanic’s Lien Bond Work?
+Get a free Mechanic’s Lien Bond quote

 Please note that we explain the below process as a property owner getting the bond.
 General contractors can also get these bonds, but for our purposes we will continue the example using a property owner as the bond purchaser.

 The word discharge can cause some confusion.
 A Discharge of Mechanic’s Lien Bond does not extinguish the mechanic’s lien entirely.
 It “discharges” the lien from the property and “attaches” it to the bond.
 Another way to think about the bond is that it replaces or wraps around the lien.
 You can learn more here.